 One best practice is to use AWS services to automate security tasks.
 This can help reduce the risk of human error and ensure that security policies are consistently enforced.
 Another best practice is to use AWS Security Hub to monitor your AWS environment for security threats and compliance issues.
 Finally, it’s important to regularly review and update your security policies to ensure that they are up-to-date and effective.

-Common challenges in implementing AWS Zero Trust
+Common Challenges in Implementing AWS Zero Trust

 Implementing AWS Zero Trust can be a complex process, and there are a number of challenges that businesses may face.
 One common challenge is determining the appropriate level of access controls for each user or device.
 Another challenge is ensuring that security policies are consistently enforced across the entire organization.